unixwzrd/unixwzrd.github.io/html/about/resume.md

 menu_item: Resume
 permalink: /about/resume/
 image: /assets/images/default-og-image.png
 excerpt: "Looking for an overview of my experience and expertise?
-Download my PDF Resume.
-I have some accreditations and certifications here."
+Download my PDF Resume."
 ---

 Looking for an overview of my experience and expertise?
 Download my [PDF Resume.](/assets/documents/SullivanMichael_IT_AI_ML_Unix_A26047020020.pdf)